Design map-based visualizations

 Coordinate Format set to Decimal Degrees

-8. Click Select coordinate system.
+7. Click the Select coordinate system button.

 Select coordinate system button